 There came a time when I was a little bit tired of the daily routine.
 Of course, Rio de Janeiro is a city full of things to do, and to say I have done everything there is to do would be an absolute lie, but as a girl with a traveler’s heart I felt that it was time to breathe some new air.
 After all, Brazil is a vast country, and I have realized recently that I need to take more time to get to know the country as a whole.

 So what did I do?
 I jumped into a bus after my last class on Friday and went to São Paulo, Brazil’s largest and most diverse city.
 Just six hours away, my bus ride consisted of some energized conversation, a balmy nap, and some pastoral scenery.
+I realized after living in Rio for a few months that I may have picked up some misconceptions about São Paulo, so I decided to see it for myself.

 And then, close to 11 PM, I arrived in the city.
 Hoping to take a metro to my hostel, I walked towards the metro station only to see a line stretched far from the ticket window.
 I, of course, didn’t have a ticket yet, so I waited a bit longer than 30 minutes to buy my tickets.
 Worried that this was how the lines in the city always were, I bought five metro tickets at once.
 This ended up being a really good idea.